 To learn more:

-- Asterix and the Griffon will be published on Thursday, October 21st, 2021 by Éditions Albert-René
+- Asterix and the Griffon is published in France on Thursday, October 21st, 2021 by Éditions Albert-René

 - Ages 7 and up